 Commercial general contractor business is a rewarding and very lucrative enterprise.
-But unlike the other industries which are office-centric, construction environments are usually loaded with plenty of safety concerns that require policies and practices in place to ensure safety of workers.
+But unlike other office-centric industries, construction environments bear plenty of safety concerns that require policies and practices in place to ensure the safety of workers.
+According to the latest statistics from Occupational Safety and Health Administration (OSHA), 5 out of 13 job-related deaths happening every day in the United States are from the construction industry.

-While there are plenty of factors that account to the safety of the work environment at a construction site, such maintenance and upgrading of equipment, proper attire among others, the most overlooked is the effective workforce management.
-Industrial construction companies need not only focus on the other issues but should treat effective management of workforce with the weight it deserves.
+While numerous factors account for the safety of the work environment at a construction site, such as maintenance and upgrading of equipment, and proper attire among others, the most overlooked of them is effective workforce management.
+Commercial construction companies need not only to focus on development issues but should also treat workforce management with the equal weight it deserves.

-Effective management of the construction workforce can be rewarding as it can greatly mitigate most common safety hazards at a construction site.
-The following are some of the easiest and best practices you and your team can have in place to help you promote safety at your workplace.
+Effective management of the construction workforce can be a life-saver as it can greatly mitigate the most common safety hazards at a construction site.
+The following are some of the actionable practices your project team can have in place to help you promote construction safety.

 1. Proper workforce scheduling

-Are the right workers doing the right work at right place?
-Are you mixing less trained workers with managers or foremen with much more experience?
-Some of the safety hazards at construction sites are often related to having a personnel with inappropriate skills working at something they are not suited in. another cause of accidents is overscheduling workers, which can possibly result to fatigue.
+Are the right workers doing the right work at the right place?
+Are you mixing less-trained workers with managers or foremen with much more experience?
+Some of the construction safety hazards are often related to having personnel with inappropriate skills working at something they are not suited to.
+Another cause of accidents is overscheduling workers, which can result in fatigue.

 Without the right scheduling plan in place, you could be putting not only your workers in danger but also jeopardizing the project’s smooth execution.